What is a Garnishee Order and How Does It Work?

 Apply to court

-If unsuccessful in their negotiations, debtors have the option to apply to court to pay the debt in installments or smaller installments.
+If unsuccessful in their negotiations, debtors have the option to apply to court to pay the debt in instalments.
 Debtors who find themselves in this situation should consult a debt or insolvency specialist for advice.

 Financial hardship and disadvantage